textiles-lab/knitout-frontend-js/README.md

 In the table below:

 * `carriers`  specify the yarn-carriers in use.
-These are specified as a positive integer Number value or Array.
-Multiple yarn carriers can be used for e.g., in plating.
+These are specified as a string or an Array of strings.
+Multiple yarn carriers can be used to make one stitch ("plating").

 * `direction`  specifies the direction in which the operation is performed.
 Legal values include **"+"** indicating increasing needle number direction or **"-"** indicating decreasing needle number direction.